ANDresC-1A/CircuitBreve/README.md

 A browser-based logic circuit simulator and visualizer.
 Write circuits in a custom HDL (Hardware Description Language), compile them in real time, and see the schematic rendered as an interactive SVG diagram.

 Built with React, TypeScript, Vite, and Tailwind CSS.
-Runs entirely in the browser with no backend.
+The core simulator runs in the browser, with a local FastAPI service for AI-powered image-to-HDL conversion.

 ![Dark Theme](public/sc-temaoscuro.png)